UniMMAD: Unified Multi-Modal and Multi-Class Anomaly Detection via MoE-Driven Feature Decompression: Method

 \subsection{Training and Inference}

 \textbf{Training.} We adopt a weighted sampling strategy to balance the different training tasks, where each task’s sampling probability is inversely proportional to the number of samples per class.
-We introduce a decompression consistency loss $\mathcal{L}_\text{DeC}$ to align domain-specific priors with uni-modal features decompressed from general features, as defined below:
+We introduce a decompression consistency loss $\mathcal{L}_\text{DeC}$ to enforce alignment between decompressed uni-modal features and their original counterparts, as defined below:

 where $\odot$ denotes element-wise multiplication, and $H_l$ and $W_l$ denote the height and width of the $l$-th feature map.
 For the $m$-th modality at coordinate $(h,w)$ in layer $l$, the anomaly map $A^m_l$ is defined as the negative cosine similarity between the domain-specific prior $u^m_l$ and the corresponding feature $p^m_l$ from the C-MoE.
 The loss incorporates a focal loss~\cite{lin2017focal}–like modulation factor $\gamma$ to place greater emphasis on minority classes, where $\text{sg}(\cdot)$ denotes the stop-gradient operation.
 The overall objective is end-to-end optimized by $\mathcal{L} = \mathcal{L}_\text{DeC} +\mathcal{L}_\text{MoE}$.